TheDMSGroup/mautic-eb/README.md

 File structure in /mautic_eb will be copied (destructively) into the /mautic folder on composer install or update.
 For configuration files and other changes that cannot be plugin-based.
 Similarly you can use /mautic_custom for customizations that are brand-specific.
+Third party plugins that use the "mautic-plugin" installer will have their folders symlinked into the correct location.

 * mautic_eb/*  -->  mautic/*
 * mautic_custom/*  -->  mautic/*
+* plugins/* --> mautic/plugins/*

 Custom dependencies can be included in a root composer.custom

 ### Quick local setup

-1. Set up local host at http://mautic.loc
+1. Set up local host at http://mautic.loc that points to `./mautic`
-2. Run: `composer install` to get all the dependencies together.
-3. Create a `./mautic/.env` file containing your local database credentials.
+2. Create a `./mautic/.env` file containing your local database credentials.
+3. Run: `composer install` to get all the dependencies together.
 5. Run: `composer db-setup-dev` to create your local database.

 #### Local tips and commands